 The End of Hope (June 1, 2020)

 I search for the boundary between lost hope and unrelenting despair.
-I have troubles finding it.
+I am having trouble finding it.
 Instead I once again make the choice to come back to what is certain, the only solid footing for this often treacherous journey:

-This body (the only vehicle I have for the journey)
+This body (the only vehicle I have for this magnificent journey).

 Nourishment (food, water, art)